jlmeredith/ytdatahub/documentation/user-guide/ui-features.md

 - Enhanced visualization options with additional chart types
 - Improved notification system for long-running operations
 - More advanced filtering and search capabilities

+### Debug Panel: Playlist ID Logging Parity

+- Both the **New Channel** and **Update Channel** workflows always log playlist ID actions:
+  - When the playlist ID is fetched from the API
+  - When it is stored in the database
+  - When an error occurs (e.g., missing playlist ID, API failure)
+- These logs are always visible in the UI debug panel for full transparency.
+- This parity is enforced by automated tests and code review.